 - Present with a stroke (10% of these tumours are found after the patient has a stroke)

-- Headaches (severe) (one of the classic triad, see below)
+- Headaches (severe) (one of the classic triad of symptoms, see below)

 - Excess sweating (generalized) (one of the classic triad, see below)

 - Racing heart (tachycardia and palpitations) (one of the classic triad, see below)